Status, Voice, and Governance

 Notes

 2. The story behind this number is too complex for a note.
-See other backgrounders in this topic.
+See other Backgrounders in this topic.

 4. See Precarious Status.

 5. Calculation made by multiplying the known number of individual revocations over the years by the average household size for Palestinians in Jerusalem in 2018.
-Michal Korach and Maya Chosen, eds., Jerusalem Facts and Trends 2020 at a Glimpse (Jerusalem: The Jerusalem Institute for Policy Research, 2020).
+Michal Korach and Maya Chosen, eds., Jerusalem Facts and Trends 2020 at a Glimpse (Jerusalem: Jerusalem Institute for Policy Research, 2020).
 Clearly this is only a rough estimate given that the average household size would have changed over the years since 1967.
 The key takeaway here is that the revocation of a single individual’s residency also affects the status of all of his dependent children (see Precarious Status).

 6. Tamara Tawfiq Tamimi, “Revocation of Residency of Palestinians in Jerusalem: Prospects for Accountability,” Jerusalem Quarterly 72 (2017): 37–47.